DataExplorerSB/Excel/README.md

    * File - New- To Create a new Workbook Ctrl+N
    * File-open-To open an existing Workbook Ctrl+O
    * File-Save-To save the workbook permanently Ctrl+S
+8. Format Painter
+9. Alignment, Indentation, Text Orientation, Wrap Text, Merge Center, Super script/Sub-script/Strikethrough There are 6 types of alignments.
+'Bottom Left' is the default alignment 'Indent': To align according to need

 ## Screenshots